AdityaCoppisetti/Kindle-hackclub/README.md

 experience and improved battery life.

-here are pictures of the exact components ill be using-
+here are some pictures of how it will look like